prospersu/Projects/README.md

 ---

-## Microsoft & USYD Digital Campus Transformation Project (ICPU1158 Project, 2024)
+## Microsoft & USYD Digital Campus Transformation Project

 * Provided **key engineering analysis** within a 6-person team (Synergy Squad) evaluating the feasibility and implementation limitations of advanced AI technologies (like Microsoft Copilot) for the University of Sydney's digital campus transformation.
 * Applied **design thinking methodologies** to identify stakeholder (students, staff) pain points related to AI adoption, infrastructure limitations, and the need for flexible learning.